Overview

 Examination & Core Processing

 In addition to the main archive freezer, NSF-ICF also has an exam room held at -24°C that scientists use when examining the ice cores.
-The exam room is 12,000 cubic feet in size and is contiguous with the main archive area.
-In addition, there is also a Class-100 HEPA-filtered, cold clean room held at -24°C that scientists can use.
+The exam room is 12,000 cubic feet and contiguous with the main archive area.

-Scientists often use the exam room to cut samples from the ice cores, and then ship the samples back to their university or laboratory for analysis.
-Very few analyses on the ice cores are actually carried-out at the NSF-ICF facility.
-Almost all of the measurements that are made on the ice cores are conducted back at the scientist's university or laboratory.
+Scientists often use the exam room to cut samples from the ice cores and then ship them back to their university or laboratory for analysis.
+Very few analyses on the ice cores are actually carried out at the NSF-ICF.
+Almost all measurements made on the ice cores are conducted at the scientist's university or laboratory.

-A frequent activity that is held at NSF-ICF is what is called a core processing line, or CPL, for short.
+A frequent activity at NSF-ICF is called a core processing line, or CPL for short.
 When a new ice core arrives at NSF-ICF, researchers from around the country, including young scientists working on their doctorates, gather at NSF-ICF for the CPL.
-During the CPL, the scientists—along with NSF-ICF staff—measure, catalog, cut and ship pieces of the ice core to their respective universities and laboratories for analysis.
+During the CPL, the scientists and NSF-ICF staff measure, catalog, cut, and ship pieces of the ice core to their respective universities and laboratories for analysis.
 Depending on the complexity of the cut plan, cores can typically be run through a CPL at a rate of 30-35 meters per day.
-At this rate, a 1000-meter long ice core takes six to eight weeks to process.
+At this rate, a 1000-meter-long ice core takes six to eight weeks to process.

-The floor plan of the exam room will be specifically tailored to the number of scientists and the type of science or sampling which will be done during a particular CPL.
-As many as 10 different preparation, cutting, or analysis stations may be set up to accommodate the core with additional processing being performed off the main line if required.
+The floor plan of the exam room will be specifically tailored to the number of scientists and the type of science or sampling that will be done during a particular CPL.
+As many as ten different preparation, cutting, or analysis stations may be set up to accommodate the core, with additional processing being performed off the main line if required.

 A NSF-ICF staff member measures a section of the WAIS Divide ice core as it begins its journey down a CPL.
 Scientists and technicians will cut the ice so it can be sent to labs around the country for analysis. —Credit: Peter Rejcek, NSF